Mindfulness and meditation embody many similarities and can overlap, but the terms are not exactly interchangeable. Let’s take a closer look.

 - The smell of the paste coming through your nostrils.

 - The way the toothbrush moves over your teeth and gums.

 - The sounds of the bristles moving back and forth in your mouth.

 - Your reflection in the bathroom mirror and the lighting in the bathroom.

 - The tingling sensation of the paste on your gums and teeth.

 This practice will help you tune into your surroundings and increase your present-moment awareness.
 If you practice this with everyday activities—even those you have done a thousand times—you will begin to notice new things about the space you are in, and to inhabit your life and body more deeply.

-As you can see, you are practicing mindfulness during formal meditation, and a formal meditation practice supports and enriches your ability to be mindful in your everyday life.
-When you practice focusing on one thing at a time during seated meditation, it allows you to bring more focus, presence, and mindfulness into every other part of your life.
+Practicing mindfulness during formal meditation supports and enriches your ability to be mindful in your everyday life.
+When you practice formal meditation, you strengthen your focus, presence, and mindfulness in every other part of your life.
 They feed and support each other, but meditation and mindfulness are two different things.